Coherent modeling of longitudinal causal effects on binary outcomes: Simulation studies

-Table \ref{tab:est} summarizes the simulation results.
-Both methods yield estimators with small biases relative to their standard errors, confirming consistency of the proposed estimators.
-The estimates of the 2-step MLE are essentially the same to those of the MLE, which suggests that the conditional distribution of the outcome $Y$, i.e. $P(Y=y \mid A_1, L_1, A_0, L_0)$ contains little information on $\gamma_0$ and $\gamma_1$ relative to $P(L_1=l_1\mid A_0, L_0).$ One may also notice that estimates of the model parameters for gop are much less stable than estimates for the other parameters.
-This is because in our simulations, for a wide range of values of gop (holding the other parameters fixed), the fitted values for $p_{\text{max}}$ were close to $1$, so that the likelihood contains relatively little information about $p_{\text{max}}$ and hence $\text{gop}$.
-On the other hand, the unstable estimates of $\text{gop}$ do not translate into inflated variance for estimates of the probabilities $E[Y\mid \bar{A}_1, \bar{L}_1]$ or any marginal causal contrasts.
-For example, our estimates of $E[Y(1,1)]/E[Y(0,0)]$ are still very stable in spite of the instability in estimating the $\text{gop}$ parameters.
+Table \ref{tab:est} summarizes the simulation results for binary $L_0$.
+Results with continuous $L_0$ are deferred to Table \ref{tab:est-L0cont} in the Supporting Information.
+All methods yield estimators with small biases relative to their standard errors, confirming consistency of the proposed estimators.
+The estimates of the 2-step MLE are very close to those of the MLE, which suggests that the conditional distribution of the outcome $Y$, i.e. $P(Y=y \mid A_1, L_1, A_0, L_0)$ contains little information on $\gamma_0$ and $\gamma_1$ relative to $P(L_1=l_1\mid A_0, L_0).$ As expected, the variance of the doubly robust estimator is no smaller than that of the maximum likelihood estimators.

+We also compare these three methods in terms of their computation time; the detailed results can be found in Table \ref{tab:time} in the Supporting Information.
+All the computation was done on a Lenovo SD650 NeXtScale server using an Intel 8268 ``Cascade Lake'' processor and 192GB RAM.
+As expected, the computation time with continuous $L_0$ is longer as there are many more different combinations of covariate values in the sample.